 After selecting the Display the Next Assigned Task to the Task Assignee setting, the Screen Interstitial setting displays to select which Screen displays after the initial Task in that Request completes.
 This behavior is different than the default functionality, whereby the To Do Tasks page displays after each Task completes.

-The Display the Next Assigned Task to the Task Assignee setting applies only for that Start Event element.
+The Display the Next Assigned Task to the Task Assignee setting applies only for that Start Event object.

 If the next Task is assigned to a different user or group, then the interstitial Screen displays until that Request completes or another Task is assigned that user.